IB2MS/sqlalchemy-challenge/README.md

 1. Found the most recent date in the dataset.
 2. Using that date, got the previous 12 months of precipitation data by querying the previous 12 months of data.
-3. Select only the `date` and `prcp` values.
+3. Selected  only the `date` and `prcp` values.
 4. Load the query results into a Pandas DataFrame.
 Explicitly set the column names.
 5. Sort the DataFrame values by "date".
 6. Plot the results by using the DataFrame plot method, as the following image shows:

     ![fig2](images/fig2.png)

-7. Use Pandas to print the summary statistics for the precipitation data.
+8. Use Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis